modu/website_grokit_ca/articles/construction/BookThePragmaticProgrammer/BookThePragmaticProgrammer.markdown

 ### 8. Orthogonality

-Complexity management.
-If every ty h I'm mg depends on everything, ...

-Components need to be isolated from each other.

-Side effect: Re-use.

-Example: Mvc.
+Things are simpler when components are made to be orthogonal.
+Orthogonality means that components need to be isolated from each other.
+This way, if components X interacts with component Y, when Y change X does not have to change.

+This is about complexity management: as the number of features grows, grow complexity as little as possible by not having the complexity

+#### A Few Observations on Orthogonality

+Orthogonality has the side-effect of allowing better re-use and unit-testing.

+Inheritance breaks orthogonality more than composition.
+Think about class X and Y, if X inherit from Y, a change in Y's functions and data directly impacts X. It is also the case with composition, but with composition at least X has to respect Y's interface, making it easier to have the two classes change without breaking each other.

 Applies to team with week defined responsibilities.
 But does not go over the fact that aligning becomes a nightmare.

-Allows testing.

-Inheritance breaks Ortho more than composition.
+Example of orthogonal systems: MVC.

 ### 9. Reversibility

+When possible, select a course of action that preserve the most options for the longest.

 It's hard to make good decision the first time around.
 Keep things flexible so that decision can be made once you have more information.

-You know how to build the system well once you are done writing the first system that's didn't turn out so well.
+You know how to build the system well once you are done writing the first system that did not turn out so well.
+If re-writing the whole thing is not an option (wasn't a prototype), then if your picked reversible choices at least you can re-write the parts that are the worst.

-When possible, select a course of action that preserve the most options for the longest.

-### 10 Tracer Bullets
+### 10. Tracer Bullets

-Could specify the system to death.
-Itemize every requirement, constrain the environment at the time where you know the least about how to build the system well.
+One way to hit target is to specify the system to death.
+Itemize every requirement and constrain the environment at the time where you know the least about how to build the system well.

-Rather than doing that, build an end to end system with minimum functionality cheaply and iterate fast
+The principle of tracer bullets is to do the opposite.
+Build an end to end system with minimum functionality cheaply and iterate fast.
+A fully built system that only implement a few requirements is used as a 'tracer', after which the stakeholders can adjust course.

+#### Tracer Bullets and Agile Practices

+Tracer Bullets foreshadows the [Agile Manifesto](http://agilemanifesto.org/), which was published two years after The Pragmatic Programmer.
+This is not a coincidence that both authors of the Pragmatic Programmer are signatories of The Agile Manifesto.

-### 11 Prototypes and Post It Notes
+### 11. Prototypes and Post It Notes

-Does not have to be code.
-If the goal is to define the UI, cab just draw some stuff.
-For behavior, can just be white boarded.
+Prototypes are meant to brainstorm new ideas and figure-out the possible issues with using risky new ideas and architectures.

+Prototypes can be, but do _not_ have to be code.
+White-boards diagrams and UI mock-ups are also fine prototypes.

 Prototypes have to be throw away code.
+Make sure that management understands that this code is not meant, cannot be used for production.
+If not, you are tracing bullets, you are not prototyping.
+And tracing bullets do not bring you the same exploratory benefits of prototyping.

-### 13 Estimating
+### 13. Estimating

 Give estimate in the largest possible word.
-Produce more reasonable expectations.

-First, understand
+If you think something will take 48 hours, say two days, if you think it will take 15 days, say a little over a week.
+This is because estimating has a fudge factor, and if you use big, precise numbers, people will naturally assume that the fudge factor is lower (e.g: you said 48 but took 52, how dare you!
+You said two days but took two and a half -- cool).

+When estimating, use the following steps:
+- Understand.
-Build a model
+- Build a model.
-Break down into components
+- Break down into components.
-Consider risk
+- Evaluate risk.

-Keep track of estimates and how long they really took.
-Refine.
+Keep track of your estimates and how long the project really ended up taking.
+Having this data will help you train yourself to produce more and more accurate estimates.
+Do not waste a chance to learn by not keeping yourself accountable.

 ## Chapter 3: Resume

+### 14. Use Plain Text

 # Links and References